macmiranda/actions-app-token/README.md

 Actions have certain limitations.
 Many of these limitations are for security and stability reasons, however not all of them are.
 Some examples where you might want to impersonate a GitHub App temporarily in your workflow:

 - You want an [event to trigger a workflow](https://help.github.com/en/articles/events-that-trigger-workflows) on a specific ref or branch in a way that is not natively supported by Actions.
 For example, a pull request comment fires the [issue_comment event](https://help.github.com/en/articles/events-that-trigger-workflows#issue-comment-event-issue_comment) which is sent to the default branch and not the PR's branch.
 You can temporarily impersonate a GitHub App to make an event, such as a [label a pull_request](https://help.github.com/en/articles/events-that-trigger-workflows#pull-request-event-pull_request) to trigger a workflow on the right branch.
 This takes advantage of the fact that Actions cannot create events that trigger workflows, however other Apps can.
+- You want to checkout a repo under the same organization for which a Github App has access but `GITHUB_TOKEN` isn't sufficient (because it only authorizes access to the repo where the workflow is running).
+You could provide a PAT to `actions/checkout` but that would give the workflow access to all your personal repos as well.

 # Usage